Last Updated on Samuel Franklinby

 - Overclock – Elephant Rounds

-BRT7 Burst Fire Gun: A unique weapon that fires a burst of 3 when the trigger is pulled that can make it difficult to use on moving enemies without practice.
+BRT7 Burst Fire Gun: A secondary weapon that fires a burst of 3 when the trigger is pulled that can make it difficult to use on moving enemies without practice.
 The larger magazine size does make it useful for dealing with medium sized mobs but usually the gunner will be using a primary weapon for these occasions.
 Modifications for this gun focus on boosting up damage and adding stun utility.

 - Tier 1 – High Velocity Rounds